shanemcw/homebridge-amazondash-MAC/README.md

 ### Change the Battery Before It is Fully Depleted

-If the unit boots (i.e. from a button press) while "low power" it will be "bricked"—i.e., a red light only and no white light—even after a new battery is installed.
+If the unit boots (i.e. from a button press) while "low power" it will stop attempting to connect to a network—i.e., a red light only and no white light—even after a new battery is installed.
 It can still report its MAC address and battery level via its `Amazon ConfigureMe` WiFi access point at `192.168.0.1` (activated by a long press until the light pulses blue) but it no longer attempts to connect to a network on button press (during the "white light" phase).
-As it can report its MAC address, etc. it may still be recoverable by flashing it.
+As it can report its MAC address, etc. it may still be recoverable by flashing it via the microphone method, depending on the firmware version.

 **Change the battery before the battery level becomes too low.**